gbasile17/pandoc_resume/markdown/resume.md

 **Programming Languages**

-:   **GoLang:** Proficient in developing CLI tools, Kubernetes operators, and automation tasks.
-Played a key role in contributing to Gopuff's last-mile logistics system using GoLang.
+:   **GoLang:** My goto language for plumbing backends, with GRPC services, and async consumers.

-:   **Python:** Started my programming journey with Python, creating CLI tools and automation scripts.
-Experienced in leveraging Python's extensive math and analytics libraries for various applications.
+:   **Python:** Training ML models, building inference pipelines, utility scripting, and avoiding async whenever possible.

 **Cloud Eng**

 : **Kubernetes:** Kubernetes expert with comprehensive experience spanning high-level operations to low-level architecture.
 Proficient in developing operators and custom resource definitions.
-Notable experience with Kubernetes tooling includes Helm, Promethious, Docker, Argo CD and Istio.

 : **Infrastructure as Code:** Proficient in deploying resources across all major cloud platforms (AWS, Azure, GCP) using Terraform and Pulumi.
 Demonstrated expertise in leveraging IaC for efficient and consistent cloud infrastructure management.

-: **Kafka on K8s:** Skilled in deploying and managing Kafka clusters within Kubernetes environments utilizing Strimzi Kafka Operator.
+: **Persistance on K8s:** I have experience hosting a number of persistance systems on k8s: Kafka, Redis, MinIO and NFS servers.

 **Development Essentials**